AgilData/mysql-proxy-rs/README.md

 This crate provides a MySQL proxy server that you can extend with your own custom logic.
 Here are some examples of use cases for a proxy:

-- Capture a log of SQL queries issues by an application
+- Capture a log of SQL queries issued by an application
 - Profiling of query execution time
 - Monitor query patterns e.g. threat detection
 - Record SQL traffic for later playback for automated testing